microsoft/FluidFramework/hackathon/todo-ionic-prague/README.md

-IONIC todo app leveraging prague runtime
+# IONIC todo app leveraging Prague runtime

-1. Because of ionic compatibility issue, we are using an older typescript version, that might cause a bug.
+1. Because of ionic compatibility issue, we are using an older typescript version.
+You need to change the typescript definition file if needed.
-2. have to disabble dgram in webpack config file.
+2. Need to disable dgram in webpack config file.